decibelplaces/drush_compass_docs/README.txt

 Create will generate a Compass project with pre-configured folders; may not be useful for existing projects using existing themes
 $ drush create [theme_name]

-//Drush Compass does not include a compass init function, used to initialize an existing project
+// Drush Compass does not include a compass init function, used to initialize an existing project
-//You can run Compass on the command line from the installation directory of Compass
+// You can run Compass on the command line from the installation directory of Compass
 $ compass init [path/to/theme]

 Edit [path/to/theme]/config.rb